 If you have a consistent platform compared to a huge number of legacy systems, it brings benefits in productivity, quality and speed.
 Look at the automotive industry.
 It must produce cars with high quality with also the complexity of large numbers of models and types.
 In this industry, like many others, innovation and automation are driving the competitiveness.

-AW: What trends do you see in manufacturing?
+AW: What are the trends in manufacturing?

-Martin: One significant trend in hybrid industries is to deal with process and discrete manufacturing, as well as look into the complete supply chain, from inbound to primary process to secondary processing—that is packaging—to outbound logistics.
+Martin: One significant trend in hybrid industries is to deal with process and discrete manufacturing, as well as look into the complete supply chain, from inbound to primary process to secondary processing—that is, packaging—to outbound logistics.
 The key is to have integrated systems that use the same platform for the whole application.
 Further, they need to reduce lifecycle costs.
 What this means is the automation platform must be able to perform in different areas.
 In the past, there were technologies such as distributed control systems for process manufacturing and programmable logic controllers for discrete.
 Today it’s possible to have both in one box plus motion control.
 That means that technology is merging.

 Another trend is the integration of our business and manufacturing processes, so-called manufacturing execution systems (MESs), which are gaining much more visibility.
 MES is the layer between the enterprise level (financial) and the control level.
 It is necessary to link the two layers with real business data and process data to optimize the company.
 This is a fast growing market that can already demonstrate many savings.
 Some applications include food and beverage industries, where tracking and tracing is becoming more and more important.
 It can only be done with a consistent system with data consistency.

 Also, if we are going to reduce the complexity for our customers, then we need to simplify and standardize automation.
 Solutions suites reduce engineering cost, make systems more plug-and-play, reduce time for startup of new production lines and improve usability for maintenance.